 - 1 large egg, beaten with 1 tbsp milk (for egg wash)

-- Bake the pie: Brush the lattice top with egg wash and sprinkle with coarse sugar.
-Place the pie on a baking sheet and bake in the lower third of the oven for 20 minutes at 400°F (204°C).
-Reduce the heat to 375°F (190°C) and bake for another 40 minutes, until golden and bubbling.
+Brush the top with the egg wash, then sprinkle generously with turbinado sugar for crunch and sparkle.
+Place your pie on a baking sheet (to catch any juicy drips) and bake in the lower third of your oven at 400°F (204°C) for 20 minutes.
+Then lower the temp to 375°F (190°C) and bake for another 40 minutes, until the crust is golden and the filling is bubbling.

 Recipe Tips

-- Prevent a soggy bottom: Sprinkle a thin layer of cornstarch or ground almonds on the bottom crust before adding the filling to absorb extra juices.
+- Absorb extra juice: Sprinkle a bit of ground almonds or cornstarch on the base before filling to help absorb moisture.

 - Calories: 350